 Participation in studies is voluntary, thus there is no default financial reward for parents of infant participants.
-However, some more demanding studies, (e.g. longitudinal studies), do offer some compensation for parents' time in the form of vouchers or by covering their travel expenses (45p/mile or up to £10).
-The procedure for this will need to be specified in the lead researcher's full CUREC application.
-Parents of participants can claim reimbursement for the cost of parking if we are unable to offer a free reserved parking space.
+However, some more demanding studies (e.g. longitudinal studies) do offer some compensation for parents' time in the form of vouchers or by covering their travel expenses (45p/mile or up to £10).
+Parents of participants may claim reimbursement for the cost of parking if we are unable to offer a free reserved parking space.
 At the end of a testing session, parents of participants are offered a small gift for their child, such as a t-shirt or drinks bottle.
 It is not acceptable for gifts of sweets to be offered to infant participants.